dmcdnz/semantic-subscription-agent-websocket_agent/UI_AGENT_IMPLEMENTATION.md

 ## Deployment and Testing

-1. Create the UI agent project structure
+1. ✅ Create the UI agent project structure - **COMPLETED**
-2. Implement the code based on the templates above
+2. ✅ Implement the code based on the templates - **COMPLETED**
-3. Build and run the agent container
+3. ✅ Build and run the agent container - **COMPLETED**
-4. Integrate the WebSocket context in the React frontend
+4. Connect to WebSocket from frontend using: `ws://[server-address]:8000/ws`
-5. Test end-to-end communication
+5. Test end-to-end communication by sending messages to the agent

 ## Benefits of This Approach